Training Large Language Models To Reason In Parallel With Global Forking Tokens: Experiments

 \subsection{Experiment Setup}

 \textbf{Training Dataset.}\,We use the 1,000 questions from s1k dataset \citet{muennighoff2025s1_simpletesttime}.
 In addition to the R1 \citep{guo2025deepseekR1} and Gemini Flash \citep{geminithinking} traces provided by s1, we also use Claude Opus 4.0/4.1 \citep{claude_41_opus} and GPT-OSS-120B \citep{agarwal2025gptoss} with high and medium reasoning effort to obtain a pool of distilled targets for the 1,000 questions.
 For each question, we generate two traces per source to populate the pool.
 We then sample four traces from this pool.
-We call this s1k-4mixed-reasoning dataset.
+We call this s1k-4mixed-reasoning dataset. \rebuttal{For additional GFPO, we use 1280 questions from DAPO-Math-17k \citep{dapo}. }

 \textbf{Training Details.}\,We fine-tune Qwen2.5-32B-Instruct \citep{yang2025qwen3} for six epochs with a context length of 32,768.
 We reserve $\Nrm=6$ global forking tokens and use $\Mrm=4$ targets per question.
-To find the optimal bipartite matching for each input prompt, we consider only the first 1,000 tokens when computing the matching cost in Equation \ref{eqn:matching_cost_eqn} for computational efficiency.
-We call this model \ssft-32B.
-We also include \ssft but choose a random bipartite matching at each step to fine-tune \ssft-32B (random $\vsigma$).
-Exact details on the pool of diverse distillation targets and selection procedure, as well as training hyperparameters, are provided in Appendix~\ref{appendix:trainingdetails}.
+To find the optimal bipartite matching for each input prompt, we consider only the first 1,000 tokens when computing the matching cost in Equation \ref{eqn:matching_cost_eqn}. \rebuttal{This number is derived from $\floor{32768/(\Mrm \Nrm)}$ for computational efficiency, so all matching costs fit in one forward pass without extra VRAM.} We call this model \ssft-32B.
+We also include \ssft but choose a random bipartite matching at each step to fine-tune \ssft-32B (random $\vsigma$). \rebuttal{Models with an additional RL step use the postfix GRPO/GFPO.} Exact details on the pool of diverse distillation targets and selection procedure, as well as training hyperparameters, are provided in Appendix~\ref{appendix:trainingdetails} and Table ~\ref{tab:additional_hparams}.